LennyN95/weboutline/README.md

 ### php

 For php code functions, classes and methods are outlined.
 Files that contain mixed html / php are supported.

+### Github Markdown (e.g. README.md)

+Headlines are outlined and indented depending on their level.
+Custom notes are not supported within .md files.

 ### custom